Bug report #12578

 I see two possibilities: the issue has been fixed on master or it is just a Windows thing.
 I cannot do more tests right now.

-#3 Updated by francesco marucci almost 3 years ago
+#3 Updated by francesco marucci over 3 years ago

 we noticed this issue only on 2.8.1, untill 2.6 all was correct.